castle/castle-java/README.md

 There is a static method in the `io.castle.client.Castle` class to do so.
 Before trying to call any API method, the `io.castle.client.Castle#verifySdkConfigurationAndInitialize` should be called, preferably during the initialization process of the application using the SDK.
-Then the most basic errors will be discovered as early as possible.
+This method will discover the the most basic configuration errors as early as possible.

+## Secure Mode

+TODO

 # API calls

-The `io.castle.client.api.CastleApi` interface has all methods needed to perform calls to the Castle API.
+The `io.castle.client.api.CastleApi` interface has all methods needed to perform requests to the Castle API.
-Once the SDK has been initialized as described above, getting an instance of `CastleApi` is a matter of calling the `io.castle.client.Castle#onRequest` method in the context of a Java Servlet.
+Once the SDK has been properly initialized, as described above, getting an instance of `CastleApi` is a matter of calling the `io.castle.client.Castle#onRequest` method in the context of a Java Servlet.

 The following is an example of such a use case:
 ```java